-- “Refugees, Mobilization, and Humanitarian Aid: Evidence from the Syrian Refugee Crisis in Lebanon.”
+- 2019.
+“Refugees, Mobilization, and Humanitarian Aid: Evidence from the Syrian Refugee Crisis in Lebanon.”
 With Christian Lehmann.
-Journal of Conflict Resolution, forthcoming.
+Journal of Conflict Resolution.

 - “Does Aid Reduce Anti-Refugee Violence?
 Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
-Under Review.
+Revise and resubmit at the American Political Science Review.

 - “Does Halting Refugee Resettlement Reduce Crime?
 Evidence From a Natural Experiment.”
 With Vasil Yasenov.
 Under Review.

 “Are Cash Transfers Effective Humanitarian Aid in Refugee Crises?”
 With M. Christian Lehmann.

 - “Preparing for the Unknown: Fieldwork Preparation and Risk Assessment for Research in Hostile Environments.”
 Safer Field Research in the Social Sciences: A Guide to Human and Digital Security in Hostile Environments.
 Jannis Grimm, Kevin Koehler, Ellen Lust, Ilyas Saliba, and Isabell Schierenbeck eds.
 With Kevin Koehler, Sylvain Lefebvre, and Francesco Strazzari.
 SAGE Publications, forthcoming.